 Paul Ingraham, owner

 Vancouver, BC V6Z 2S6 CANADA

 778-968-0930 (call 8am–8pm Pacific Time)

-SaveYourself.ca has been online since 2000, and Regeneration Training was registered as a company in 2007.
+SaveYourself.ca has been online since 2000, which can be verified a few different ways.
+Regeneration Training was registered as a company in 2007.

-Please feel free to request a refund at any time, even months after purchase.
+Please feel free to request a refund at any time, even long after purchase.
 I refund automatically upon request, like a reflex.
-I haven’t got the slightest interest in having unhappy customers, ever.
+I haven’t got any interest in having unhappy customers, ever.
 If you don’t like the product, please allow me the opportunity to either address your concern or return your money.
-My refund rate is just under 1%, compared to the 8% return rate typical for retail.
-The huge majority of those refunds are for customers who simply bought the wrong book hoping it would apply to them — and I have no problem with that.
+My refund rate is just under 1%, compared to the >8% return rate typical for retail.
+Most of those refunds are for customers who simply bought the wrong book hoping it would apply to them — and I have no problem with that.
 Why would I?